Cute as a muffin

 Maybe it's the built-in portion control or maybe it's the adorability of big people food scaled down to kid size.
-Whatever it is, these muffin pan dinners seem to please eaters of all ages.
+Either way, these muffin pan dinners seem to please eaters of all ages.
 Bonus: Leftovers make great grab-and-go lunches the next day.

-To help the "nests" hold together, add one or two beaten eggs along with the Parmesan cheese to the cooled spaghetti before arranging them in the muffin pan.
+Tip: To help these spaghetti and meatball "nests" hold together better, add one or two beaten eggs along with the Parmesan cheese to the cooled spaghetti before arranging them in the muffin pan to bake.

 The recipe says to cut the wonton wrappers into circles, but you can also leave them as squares for a more rustic look (plus less work for you).